Safeguarding Information for Remote Learning

 Live streaming from home

-• Students should be fully dressed and in a suitable place to work with a natural background
+- Students should be fully dressed and in a suitable place to work with a neutral background

-• Students should turn their camera on during virtual lesson to ensure their attendance and safety - this can only be viewed by the teacher who can mute and unmute students as well as turned their camera on and off.
+- Students should turn their camera on during virtual lesson to ensure their attendance and safety- this can only be viewed by the teacher who can mute and unmute students as well as turn their camera on and off

-• Students, teachers, parents and carers should know the practical support that's available for reporting harmful or upsetting content as well as bullying and online abuse.
+- Students, teachers, parents and carers should be aware of the practical support available for reporting harmful or upsetting content, as well as bullying and online abuse.

 Teaching Online Safety and expectations

 It is important that teachers/ students/ parents and carers have a good understanding of online safety and the expectations of remote learning use.
-Students must understand that using our online platform is for educational purposes only; it is directed by teachers and is monitored by the Senior Leadership Team.
+Ensure that students fully understand that using our online platform is for educational purposes only, it is directed by teachers and is monitored by the Senior Leadership Team.

-• Treat home learning during any isolation/quarantine or bubble/school lockdown in the same way as regular learning in school and behave as if a teacher or parent were watching the screen
+- Students: Treat home learning during any isolation/quarantine or bubble/school lockdown in the same way as regular learning in school and behave as if a teacher or parent were watching the screen.

-• Understand the importance of adopting safe and responsible behaviours and good online safety practice when using digital technologies outside of school and realise that the school’s acceptable use policies cover actions out of school, including on social media
+- Students: Understand the importance of adopting safe and responsible behaviours, and good online safety practice when using digital technologies outside of school.
+Realise that the school’s acceptable use policies cover actions out of school, including on social media.

-• Promote positive online safety and model safe, responsible and positive behaviours in their own use of technology, including on social media: not sharing other’s images or details without permission and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, governors, contractors, pupils or other parents/carers.
+- Parents: Promote positive online safety and model safe, responsible and positive behaviours in their own use of technology, including on social media.
+This includes not sharing other users’ images or details without permission, and refraining from posting negative, threatening or violent comments about others, including the school staff, volunteers, governors, contractors, students or other parents/carers.

-• Encourage children to engage fully in home-learning during any period of isolation/quarantine or bubble/school closure and flag any concerns
+- Parents: Encourage children to engage fully in home-learning during any period of isolation/quarantine or bubble/school closure and flag any concerns with the school.

 Data protection/ GDPR